ErkkiErkko/qnv/README.md

 --input
 ```

-indicate the location of the protocol program, and
+indicates the location of the protocol program, and

 ```
 --topo
 ```

-indicate the location of the topology description.
+indicates the location of the topology description.

 This document would be refined later.